-Current direct industrial emissions from the Asia region as a whole are now the highest globally and are rising the most rapidly (7.4% a year).
-Over half (54%) of the greenhouse gas emissions from industry and waste now come from Asia.162
+Current direct industrial emissions from the Asia region as a whole are now the highest globally and are rising the most

-Industrial CO_2 emissions include emissions from energy used in mining and quarrying.
+Industrial ${\rm CO}2$ emissions include emissions from energy used in mining and quarrying.
 Although mining and quarrying use only 2.7% of global industrial energy they can account for quite significant emissions in some countries, although not particularly significant in South Asia.
 India is a major source of emissions from the use of metallic minerals.

-Manufacturing accounts for 98% of all direct CO_2 emissions.
+Manufacturing accounts for 98% of all direct $\mathrm{CO}2$ emissions.
 Developing countries made the most progress in reducing energy intensity in manufacturing 1995-2008 because they used more energy-efficient practices and technologies, and because the type of goods they produced changed.